MatthewAcevedoIT/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 Hello everyone!
 Today we will be installing osTicket on a virtual machine using azure.
 The first thing we will need to do is create a virtual machine usinf the Microsoft Azure Portal.
 We will be using a VM which is a digital version of a physical computer.
-We are using a VM in order to protect our physical machine just in case something in our lab goes wrong.
+We are using a VM in order to protect our physical machine in case something in our lab goes wrong.
 Create a resource group and title it "rglabos".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.

  <img src="https://i.imgur.com/TmsO8xH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>